cs3398-Ferengi-Finaglers/-CS3398-Ferengi-Finaglers-S2019-/README.md

 Leander Davis: For second sprint, I implemented friendslist database.
 I learnt even more about django developement.
 I also entered questions into the database for the questionnaire.
 Next Step:
 My next step is to help with the templates for the displaying friends and allowing to people to friend and unfriend people.
-Also I would like to make sure that the site is well organized to allow easier extension in a whichever way seems the most rational.
+Also I would like to make sure that the site is well organized to allow easier extension, in a whichever way seems the most rational.

 Ana Prymachenko Entry and Status: During the first Sprint, I created the database for both the questionnaire and the login pages.
 The tasks associated with this artifact are in the Database directory in the master branch of the repository.
 This artifact takes in values from the login website and checks it against the values stored under the login database.
 Similarly, this artifact stores answers from the questionnaire for the specific user.
 I have also participated in the creation of the questions that are used in the questionnaire page.
 Ana Prymachenko Next Step: My next step is to help the group in the tasks at hand for the next sprint.
 Furthermore, I will create a database for the registration form that will store the user’s personal information, including name, email, username and password.